 Whether you’re a clown fan or run a mile every time you see a white-faced juggler, these entertainers have been around for a while!
-The earliest record of the word clown dates from as early as 1560 and the world’s oldest clown society, C
+The earliest record of the word clown dates from as early as 1560 and the world’s oldest clown society, Clowns International, was founded in 1947.

 Are you someone that finds clowns terrifying?
 You are certainly not alone.
 Creepy clowns date back as far as the 1800s in theatre.
 There are still occasions where clowns appear as intentionally sinister characters and these are ruining clown’s reputations as a whole.
 Believe it or not, these clowns are actually breaking the rules!